 When a body is aligned and balanced it moves with greater ease.
 It requires less energy to function.
 Good posture is effortless and breathing is easier.
 The body becomes more flexible, more coordinated and athletic performance improves.

-During the session the client may experience a warm, pleasant sensation from the area that the practitioner is working with.
-Some individuals do not experience any sensation while others may experience momentary discomfort.
 The practitioner will apply the appropriate pressure, based on the clients needs and feedback.
 During most of the sessions the practitioner will help the client to become aware of habitual patterns of movement and imbalances in their body and will help them work toward making changes in these patterns in their daily life.

 After the basic ten series is complete a client usually allows a period of time for the body to adapt and fully integrate before scheduling additional work.
 The waiting period can be anywhere from one month to one year based on the client’s unique experience.
 After the waiting period the client can return for tune-up sessions or advanced sessions to further the process of integration.
 In some instances practitioners will work with clients in ongoing sessions to achieve specific goals